About Dole Packaged Foods, LLC

-ITOCHU operates through seven business segments: Energy & Chemical, Food, Machinery, Insurance and Finance, General Products & Realty, Textile, and Metals & Minerals.
+ITOCHU operates through eight business segments: Food, Energy & Chemical, Metal & Minerals, ICT & Financial Business, General Products & Realty, Machinery, Textile, and its newly added segment, the 8th Company.

-The Energy & Chemicals division (30% of total sales) handles trading of general energy-related products like crude oil, natural gas, and electricity.
-It is also engaged in oil and natural gas exploration and production, and asset development, projects.
+The Energy & Chemicals division (some 15% of total sales) handles trading of general energy-related products like crude oil, natural gas, and electricity.
+It is also engaged in oil and natural gas exploration and production, and asset development projects.

-ITOCHU lends money or provides insurance through its ICT and Financial Business division, which accounts for another 15% of total sales.
+ITOCHU lends money or provides insurance through its ICT and Financial Business division, which accounts for more than 10% of total sales.

-Textile (nearly 10%) consists of two brand and two apparel divisions.
+Textile (approximately 5%) consists of two brand and two apparel divisions.

-ITOCHU has operations in Japan (nearly 70% of sales), US (about 15%), Singapore, Australia, and UK accounts more than 10% combined.
+Based in Tokyo, Japan, ITOCHU has operations in Japan (more than three-fourths of sales), US and Singapore (about 5% each), China, UK, and others account more than 10% combined.

 Sales and Marketing